mcunha-br/virtual_joystick_godot4/README.md

 In the video above, I demonstrate how to use it in a 2D and 3D project

 #### Configuring the Addon
-1. Download the virtual_joystick.7z file [VirtualJoystick.7z](https://github.com/mcunha-br/Godot_VirtualJoystick/blob/main/VirtualJoystick.7z)
-2. Put it in the “addons” folder of your project
+1. Put it in the “addons” folder of your project
-3. Go to Project Settings -> Plugin and enable the “Virtual Joystick” plugin
+2. Go to Project Settings -> Plugin and enable the “Virtual Joystick” plugin

 --------------------------------